-This page details the estimated gross margins for both refiners and distributors.
+This page details the estimated gross margins for both refiners and distributors as well as other components that make up the California retail gasoline price.
 The term "margin" includes both costs and profits.
-The margin data is based on the statewide average retail and wholesale price of gasoline for a single day of the week.
-It is not a seven-day average.
+The margin data is based on the monthly statewide average retail and monthly wholesale price of gasoline.
 The margin provided here is an indicator for the California market as a whole and not for any particular refiner or retailer of gasoline.

 Distribution Costs, Marketing Costs, and Profits: The costs associated with the distribution from terminals to stations and retailing of gasoline, including but not limited to: franchise fees, and/or rents, wages, utilities, supplies, equipment maintenance, environmental fees, licenses, permitting fees, credit card fees, insurance, depreciation, advertising, and profit.